Happy

 Castles of the Loire bike and family

-All of this tells us that the Loire cycle path is to be done, and some organized cycling trips are ready to be tried: discover all the trips between the Castles of the Loire and bon voyage!
+All this tells us that the Loire cycle path is ready to be used and that some organised cycle tours are ready to be tried out: discover all the tours between the châteaux of the Loire and bon voyage!

 *data from the Centre-Val de Loire Regional Tourism Committee and the Conseils Départementaux d’Indre-et-Loire and the Loiret.